 5. Embrace curiosity and questions

 Does your child ask you “Why?” all the time?
-Embrace these seemingly “annoying” questions and answer in her level.
+Embrace these seemingly “annoying” questions and answer at her level.
 Don’t wave them away as petty or insignificant—everything is new and needs explanation.
 Let her pester you with questions left and right.

 And expose her to new experiences.
 Let her visit new places and people and learn that the world is a large place.
 Even if you can’t travel the world with her yet, take her to different weekend “adventures” like hikes, museums, and beaches.